marinmss/m1-datascience-project/README.md

 # Usage

 We set up the number_people < 130 in the collectBiographiesFromCategories() function of 'part1_data_collection.ipynb', it is our base case.
 You can modify it if you want to explore the effect of increasing data size in the clustering part.
+Concerning the clustering part ('part1_clustering.ipynb'), you can try to change the values of the different parameters to explore more results.

-## Test (~ 10 min)
+## Test (~ 45 min)

-If you explore each notebook file in order without modifying the setting values, the execution will take you around 10min.
+If you explore each notebook file in order without modifying the setting values, the execution will take you around 45 min.

 ## Outputs

-Running 'part1_data_collection.ipynb' will create the "Biographies" folder, the subfolders and the .txt files as described above and save the dataframe created as a .csv file that we use in 'data_analysis.ipynb'.
-The other notebook files will just have the expected outputs according to the instructions of each part of the project.
+Running 'part1_data_collection.ipynb' will create the "Biographies" folder, the subfolders and the .txt files as described above and save the dataframe created as a .csv file ('biographies_dataframe.csv') that we use in 'data_analysis.ipynb'.
+The other notebook files will  have the expected outputs according to the instructions of each part of the project.
+It is important to notice that the execution of the file 'part2_named_entity_recognition.ipynb' will create 4 files : 'ents_journalists.csv', 'ents_journalists.pkl', 'ents_sculptors.csv' and 'ents_sculptors.csv'.

 ## Results